Kwenta/kwenta-state-log/kips/drafts/kip-61.md

 -**Tier 2 - Test Drive**
 +Each trader will then earn a pro rata share of the total weekly rewards:

--Amount: 200,000 $OP
+-Amount: 200,000 OP
 +`traderScore / sum(traderScores) * weeklyReward total = yourReward`

--Reward per wallet for full completion: 80 $OP +Traders will be able to claim their $OP token rewards weekly.
+-Reward per wallet for full completion: 80 OP
++Traders will be able to claim their OP token rewards weekly.

 -Required actions:
 -Complete Tier 1 requirements